 The small vertical take-off and landing (VTOL) unmanned aircraft system gives warfighters, first responders and others in small, cluttered, urban environments an eye-in-the-sky in just minutes.

 Indago features an extended hover and fast forward flight capability that provides military, civil and commercial customers with aerial reconnaissance in crowded areas unreachable by fixed-wing unmanned aircraft systems.
-The Indago payload system features a quick disconnect adapter which allows the operator choose the appropriate payload for the mission.
+The Indago payload system features a quick disconnect adapter which allows the operator to choose the appropriate payload for the mission.
 There are payloads available for a variety of different applications including: Agricultural and mapping, inspection, and ISR.
 Additional payloads are in development.

 Equipped with the Lockheed Martin Procerus Technologies’ proven Kestrel 3 autopilot, the compact, lightweight VTOL can be deployed in minutes and operate for up to 45 minutes.
 The collapsible VTOL platform folds into a man-packable unit that requires no tools for assembly.